 If you don’t find one, then you can just head off to the overflow car park down the road.
 We think it is worth being persistent though.
-If you have to take the shuttle, you will have to join hundreds of others waiting for it.
+If you have to take the Lake Louise shuttle bus, you will have to join hundreds of other tourists waiting for it.
 It runs on a schedule so a chunk of your day will be lost doing this.
 There is a charge for this service.
 Return fares are:

 In the early morning, just as the sun is rising over the mountains, the water is at its most still and most reflective.
 The canoes aren’t yet out on the water and you should be treated to some beautiful reflections of the surrounding mountains to reward the effort of such an early morning.

 Soak up the views and get your photos because if you head off on a hike, by the time you come back, this view will be gone!